 Douglas Kinney Frost

 Douglas Kinney Frost has led orchestras throughout the U.S. and South America consistently receiving high praise from journalists and his colleagues.
 “Under the baton of music director Douglas Kinney Frost the orchestra consistently presents concerts that are interesting, stimulating and thought-provoking,” says the Deseret News.
 Last season, Maestro Kinney Frost conducted Glory Denied in a return to Anchorage Opera, Middlemarch in Spring with Ash Lawn Opera, and La vida breve with The New England Conservatory.
+This season, Frost will be conducting La traviata with Opera Memphis.
 He also is becoming well known for his podcast “Amped Up,” exploring the enjoyment of music, which can be found at http://www.douglaskinneyfrost.com/ampedupopera.

 In concert, the breadth of his repertoire has been highlighted in performances with the National Symphony of Mexico, the Bellas Artes in Mexico City, and orchestras in Brazil and Uruguay, Russian Federal Orchestra in Moscow, St. Petersburg Festival Orchestra, Kharkov Philharmonia in Ukraine, and the National Orchestra of Korea in Seoul, Grand Teton Music Festival Orchestra, and in the U.S. with the Colorado Bach Festival, Rochester Philharmonic, Westminster College, Utah, Virginia, and Richmond Symphonies, among others.